Pull to refresh

 Overview

 Los Alamos physicists achieved fusion ignition using a target that shouldn't have worked.
-On June 22, 2025, their THOR design—deliberately adding windows that leak crucial energy—generated 2.4 megajoules of fusion power at the National Ignition Facility.
+On June 22, 2025, their THOR design—deliberately adding windows that leak energy—generated 2.4 megajoules of fusion power at the National Ignition Facility.
 The shot created burning plasma, a self-sustaining reaction where fusion itself drives more fusion.
 It was ignition with a scientific instrument built in.

 Key Indicators